Manage all product content in one central system of record.

 If your brand frequently gets customer inquiries at odd hours, it might be a no-brainer to implement a simple chatbot system for everyone’s benefit.

-Ecommerce chatbots enhanced with machine learning capabilities are able to provide personalized experiences for your users, including recalling past interactions, prior purchases, manner of speaking, and more.
+An ecommerce chatbot that's enhanced with machine learning capabilities can provide personalized experiences for your users, including recalling past interactions, prior purchases, manner of speaking, and more.

 This is a great way to keep your customer engaged along various touch points, as well as collect your own actionable data about them for future campaigns.